What do you want to know about environmental planning?

 What are the key issues in environmental planning in the Philippines, especially in relation to pandemic recovery?

-Local government planners, including environmental planners, have been unnecessarily burdened with completing more than 30 separate sectoral and thematic plans for various national government agencies.
+Local government planners have been unnecessarily burdened with completing more than 30 separate sectoral and thematic plans.

 Understaffed and overworked, local government planners often lack the capability and resources to update the comprehensive plans mandated by the Local Government Code.